repel - equilibrium of points repelling on a sphere

 -s <perc> percentage to shorten the travel distance (default: adaptive)

--l <lim> minimum distance change to terminate, as negative exponent
+-l <lim> minimum change of distance/width_of_model to terminate, as

 -o <file> write output to file (default: write to standard output)